Rudy Giuliani: Lobbying in Romania

 In August 2018, Giuliani was retained by Freeh Group International Solutions, a global consulting firm run by former FBI director Louis Freeh, which paid him a fee to lobby Romanian president Klaus Iohannis to change Romania's anti-corruption policy and reduce the role of the National Anticorruption Directorate.
 Giuliani argued that the anti-corruption efforts had gone too far.

 Podcast

 Giuliani launched a podcast, Rudy Giuliani's Common Sense, in January 2020.

 Television appearances

 Giuliani was reportedly revealed to be the first unmasking on the seventh season of The Masked Singer, which caused judges Ken Jeong and Robin Thicke to leave the set in disgust.
 Giuliani actually turned out to be the ninth unmasking as "Jack in the Box" of Team Bad.
 He mentioned that he partook in this show to do it for his newborn granddaughter.
 It was during his unmasked performance of George Thorogood's "Bad to the Bone" when Jeong walked off.

+In a September 2026 interview on Newsmax, Giuliani went on what The New York Times called an "anti-Muslim diatribe", including saying New York mayor Zohran Mamdani should not attend 25th anniversary memorials of the September 11 attacks and accusing him of being secretly against America.